Neo45666/DevOps-Projects/10. Automating Loadbalancer/README.md

 # Deploying and Configuring Nginx Load Balancer

+Having successfully deployed and configured two webservers, then to configure load balancer.
+As a prerequisite, we need to provision an EC2 instance running on ubuntu 22.04, open port 80 to anywhere using the security group and connect to the load balancer via the terminal.

-Deploying and Configuring Nginx Load Balancer with Nginx course has been codified in the script below:
+Deploying and Configuring Nginx Load Balancer with Nginx has been codified in the script below:

 step 1: On your terminal open a file nginx.sh using the command below: